Learn about caring through an integral-holistic curriculum.

 RN to BSN Program Admission

 With UMA’s public tuition rate, you will pay less than at any other RN to BS in Nursing program in the state.
-Plus, UMA will award you up to three credits for selected nursing certificates you may have already learned – that’s an additional savings of over $600.
+Plus, UMA will award you up to three credits for selected nursing certificates you may have already earned – that’s an additional savings of over $600.
 At the same time, UMA’s program offers a high quality education that meets all the standards mandated by the Accreditation Commission for Education in Nursing (ACEN).

 Admission Requirements